Russia's Putin shifts former ministers to Kremlin

 But a core of loyal figures remained in place, leaving the more conservative Putin - long an advocate of state-led economic development - with a powerful measure of control over the government and economic policy.

-"Working together will be difficult," Shuvalov said, formally introducing the more fiscally hawkish Finance Minister Anton Siluanov at the ministry.
-"You know ... that I support maintaining a small deficit for the next several years."

-He said he understood that "we have a budget plan and we must live by tighter budgetary laws, but the priorities for development of the country must be financed," said Shuvalov, a key holdover from Putin's government.

-Both critics and supporters of Putin said the Kremlin appointments further increase his sway on policy.
+Both critics and supporters of Putin said the Kremlin appointments further increase that sway.

 Sergei Markov, a former lawmaker with the pro-Putin United Russia party, said Putin's Kremlin hires pointed to "a melding of the president's administration and the government".